-6.1 Scheme Amendment No. 64
+6.2 Scheme Amendment No. 64

 The District Planning Scheme Amendment No. 64 has been prepared simultaneously with the Structure Plan to expand the structure plan area by including the Winton Road service industrial area and the Joondalup Gate business area.
-The adoption of the scheme amendment is imperative to the operation and implementation of this structure plan.
+The adoption of the scheme amendment is imperative to the implementation of the structure plan.

-6.2 Policies
+6.3 Policies